skywind3000/vim-proposal/project_info.md

 The project root of current file is the nearest parent directory with a folder named `.vimprj` (can be changed by set rootmarker=xxx) in it.

-A buffer-specific variable `v:project` is used to store the project root directory of current buffer, it is initialized when you open a file as:
+A buffer-specific variable `v:projectroot` is used to store the project root directory of current buffer, it is initialized when you open a file as:

 ```VimL
 let v:projectroot = fnamemodify(find(&rootmarker, '.;'), ':h')